Improved median PFS for patients with late-stage non-squamous NSCLC treated with first-line sintilimab plus conventional chemotherapy regime

 Baseline characteristics of patients in both treatments were similar with a higher proportion of patients being male (~75%), with Stage IV disease (~90%) and on carboplatin regimen (~75%).
 Interestingly, this trial had a higher percentage of never smokers in both treatment groups (~35%) compared to earlier studies in similar indications.

-The primary endpoint of the trial was met.
-Median progression-free survival (mPFS) assessed by an independent radiologic review committee (IRRC) improved to 8.9 months in the sintilimab group as compared to 5 months in the placebo group (Figure 1).
+The primary endpoint of the trial was met, with median progression-free survival (mPFS) assessed by an independent radiologic review committee (IRRC) improved to 8.9 months in the sintilimab group as compared to 5 months in the placebo group (Figure 1).

 Figure 1: Median PFS assessed by IRRC as the primary endpoint for the ORIENT-11 study